 Just as the Vikings traded honey, they would have acquired other exotic foods, in particular spices, through trade.
 These foods were probably mainly reserved for the wealthy and for feasts.

 The Viking reputation for imbibing copious amounts of alcohol appears to be well earned.
-They drank ale on a daily basis.
+They really drank ale on a daily basis.
 In fact, beer would have been taken by the Vikings on their ships as the fermentation and brewing process meant that it stayed fresh for longer than water.
 This type of beer would have had a relatively low alcohol content

 Mead and imported wines would have been reserved for feasts and special occasions.
 Mead was made locally by fermenting honey with water, and sometimes other ingredients such as fruits, spices, grains and hops were sometimes added.
 It could range in alcoholic content from 3.5% ABV to 20% ABV, depending on how it was prepared.